Skip to content

 1. Use Optional for nullable returns instead of exceptions

-Part XIII: The Exception Manifesto
+Part XII: The Exception Manifesto

 Principles for Robust Error Handling